The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in New York, US

 English

-Sundus Latif is a Neurologist in Watertown, New York.
+Sundus Latif is a Neurologist practicing medicine in Watertown, New York.
 Dr. Latif is rated as a Distinguished provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-Her top areas of expertise are Athetosis, Memory Loss, Opsoclonus-Myoclonus Syndrome, and Orthostatic Hypotension.
+She is also highly rated in 37 other conditions, according to our data.
+Her clinical expertise encompasses Athetosis, Memory Loss, Opsoclonus-Myoclonus Syndrome, and Orthostatic Hypotension.

 Advanced in Opsoclonus-Myoclonus Syndrome